dggriffin/hubot-jstips/README.md

 # hubot-jstips

-A hubot script that grabs and displays the latest jstip.
+A hubot script that grabs and displays the latest jstip from https://github.com/loverajoel/jstips.

 See [`src/jstips.coffee`](src/jstips.coffee) for full documentation.